pglevy/uswds-custom-theme-typefaces/README.md

-> # Welcome Hacktoberfest 2022 Participants! 👋
->
-> This project is suited for designers and frontend developers who are interested in typography and design systems.
-It’s particularly relevant if you’re a designer looking to understand more about the code side of design systems, and you want to make it easier for public services to use more distinctive typography on their websites.
->
-> I just started this project as a learning exercise for myself, but then I decided to open it up to Hacktoberfest contributions.
-So let’s learn together!
->
-> If you have any questions, reach out to me [@pglevy on Twitter](https://twitter.com/pglevy).

 # USWDS Custom Theme Typefaces

 The purpose of this project is to provide theme settings and related files to make it easier to incorporate some of the best [Google Fonts](https://fonts.google.com/) typefaces into your [U.S. Web Design System](https://designsystem.digital.gov/) sites and expand the typographic diversity of the gov site ecosystem

 ## Check it out